 I am a journalist, editor and stylist focusing on the social and environmental impacts of design.
-Contributing to various titles including Forbes, the Weekend FT and Hole and Corner magazine, I also work on a variety of projects around restoration and the circular economy.
+Contributing to various titles including Forbes, the Weekend Financial Times and Hole and Corner magazine, I also work on a variety of projects around restoration and the circular economy.

 How did you get into what you do?